CopernicaMarketingSoftware/Documentation/Publisher/en/spf.md

 and is normally (always) sufficient because only we use your subdomain to send out mail.
 However, if, for whatever reason, you want to modify the SPF record, you of course are free to do so.
 You can copy our recommended SPF records and modify it (for example to add more IP addresses to it).
-ALthough that is probably not necessary.
+Although that is probably not necessary.

 ## More information